web64/php-nlp-client/README.md

 composer require web64/php-nlp-client
 ```

-## NLP-Server
+## NLP Server
-Most NLP features in this package requires a running instance of the NLP-Server, which is a simple python flask app providing web service api access to common python NLP libraries.
+Most NLP features in this package requires a running instance of the NLP Server, which is a simple python flask app providing web service api access to common python NLP libraries.

 Installation instrcuctions: https://github.com/web64/nlpserver